Nosiphus/labour/README.md

-# labour
+# lunatics
-Labour, the political arm of Nosiphus.
+Lunatics with Sean Crain, an NTVBlueCove production.
+This site houses political statements made by Sean Crain and other members of Nosiphus.